 7 Tips On Keeping The Kids Busy This Summer Break

-So, what’s a parent to do?
-Here are some tips to keep the kids busy and happy even if you are working from home and kids’ programs are limited or if you just need a break from driving all over town!
+Here are some tips to keep the kids busy and happy even if you are working from home, kids’ programs are limited or if you just need a break from driving all over town!

 Tips for Working From Home with Kids this Summer

-Depending on the situation with restrictions, you may be working at home with little access to extra help, like babysitters, grandparents, sports programs or daycare.
+Depending on the situation, you may still be working at home with little access to extra help, like babysitters, grandparents, sports programs, or daycare.
 If there are two working adults in the household it’s good to divide up the time—either days or mornings, lunches or afternoons—to be the “point” parent for that time period.
 It’s a way to share the load, get focused work time and stick to a plan—or at least try to!
 (If things don’t always go according to plan, that’s expected and it’s OK!)

 To help with mealtimes, check out these quick and easy kid lunch ideas.
-They include recipes for picky eaters, ways to get the kids to eat more fruit and vegetables and make-ahead options—all economical, and without having to spend hardly any time in the kitchen!
+They include recipes for picky eaters, ways to get the kids to eat more fruit and vegetables and make-ahead options—all on a budget, and without having to spend hardly any time in the kitchen!

 Once your routines and plans are in place, it’s time for a bit of fun!